Supply Chain Management

-Supply Chain Management is the practice of planning, managing, streamlining and continuously improving the supply chain processes to reduce cost and wasted time and effort.
+Supply Chain Management Consulting is the practice of planning, managing, streamlining and continuously improving the supply chain processes to reduce cost and wasted time and effort.

 Supply Chain: What is it?